 Nope, freshwater (apart from fresh air and breathtaking scenery) is probably the most abundant resource on the trail.
 Just look for clear, open streams, look around for possible sources of contamination, and if clear, drink up!
-A bottle would definitely be handy though for the stretches in between and to save having to leave the trail for the stream every time.
+A bottle would be handy for the stretches between, and to save having to leave the trail for the stream.

 How do I get to the start / end?

 The nearest city to the northernmost section of the Kungsleden is Kiruna.
 Kiruna is about 1.5 hours away from Stockholm by flight, and a day by train.